CylonicRaider/prpn/docs/admin-guide.md

 `<module>`, takes the `<attribute>` of it, and assumes that it is a suitable provider instance.

-A testing-only implementation is provided in the `test/auth_test.py` file, and can be specified via `AUTH_PROVIDER=test.auth_test:PROVIDER`.
+A testing-only implementation is provided in the `testing/auth_test.py` file, and can be specified via `AUTH_PROVIDER=testing.auth_test:PROVIDER`.
 It does not implement any authentication, and is hence **not suitable for production use**.

 ## Administrator account